-Convoluted tax system means many savers are wrongly hammered by HMRC when accessing pension cash.
+Convoluted tax system means savers are still being wrongly hammered by HMRC when accessing pension cash.

-The total amount HMRC has been forced to repay savers who were wrongly taxed when accessing their pension funds has almost doubled in the last year, new figures show.
+HMRC has been forced to repay £57 million to savers who were wrongly taxed when accessing their pension funds in the second quarter of 2024, official figures show.

 Read: how to avoid the pension withdrawal emergency tax